 How far are we talking?
 1hr by train, 2 by car.

 Anywhere good to eat and drink?
 The Mash Tun for a beer.
-Otherwise The Ginger Pig for something a little more laid-back; Food For Friends for veggie; The Salt Room for fish; and 64 Degrees for intimate theatrical dining.
+Otherwise The Ginger Pig for something a little more laid-back; Burnt Orange for smoke-scorched dishes in a stylish courtyard; Food For Friends for veggie; The Salt Room for fish; and 64 Degrees for intimate theatrical dining.

 Home to a little thing called Canterbury Cathedral that people literally make pilgrimages to.
 And if that doesn’t float your boat, the punting tours along the city’s waterways will: floating past the cottages, gatehouse turrets and flowers is like something out of a Disney film.
 Culture buffs can find Hockney artwork, the original Bagpuss and a crow wearing a coat at The Beaney House of Art and Knowledge; or catch a show before dinner at The Marlowe.
 There’s also City Feast, a new weekend and night market perched by the riverside and packed with street food stalls and pop up bars.
-And if you can venture a few miles out of the town, you can go on a vineyard tour and English wine tasting with the Goodenough family (whose wines are more than adequate), and pick your own organic veg at The Wonky Parsnip market garden.
+And if you can venture a few miles out of the town, you can go on a vineyard tour and English wine tasting with the Goodenough family (whose wines are more than adequate).
 Finally, Huckleberry Woods is a farm that only has micro animals – micro pigs, mini donkeys, teddy bear sheep, tiny bees (?) – most of which you can take out for walks.
 But if you’re after something more heart-racing, you can spot arctic foxes, wolves and bears (oh my!) at night at Wildwood.

 How far are we talking?
 90mins by car/train.

 What if I want to stay?
 The Falstaff has beautifully designed bedrooms arranged around a central courtyard, with a cocktail bar and pizza restaurant to boot (£84+).
-Even more decadent is The Pig (£109+), three miles outside of town but boasting atmospheric bedchambers in a beautiful old house where Led Zeppelin played gigs in the 70s.
+Even more decadent is The Pig (£170+), three miles outside of town but boasting atmospheric bedchambers in a beautiful old house where Led Zeppelin played gigs in the 70s.
 There’s a great restaurant, kitchen garden, snugs with open fires and spa treatments in potting sheds, too.
-And it’s worth stopping over in Canterbury, since you can easily visit…
+And it’s worth stopping over in Canterbury, since you can take a long walk the next morning to…

 As seaside day trips from London go, Whitstable is tough to beat.
 All along the pebbled beach you’ll find shacks and restaurants hawking oysters, mussels and lobster that’ve been hauled fresh out of the sea in front of you.
-Go for a bracing dip, take a canoe or paddleboard out on the water, or just relax with a takeaway pint before wandering along the High Street, where independent bookshops, antique furniture shops and vintage clothings stores stand shoulder to shoulder.
-Finally, head up to Whitstable Castle (really more of a big castle-shaped house) and have a nose around the rooms and gardens – they play host to occasional events from farmers’ markets to witches’ fairs.
+Go for a bracing dip, take a canoe or paddleboard out on the water, or just relax with a takeaway pint before wandering along the High Street, where independent bookshops, antique furniture shops and vintage clothing stores stand shoulder to shoulder (our favourites include Vita Stores, Harbour Books, Frank and Anchors Aweigh).
+Finally, grab a cone from Sundae Sundae and head up to Whitstable Castle (really more of a big castle-shaped house) and have a nose around the rooms and gardens – they play host to occasional events from farmers’ markets to witches’ fairs.

 How far are we talking?
 90mins by train or car.

 Anywhere good to eat and drink?
 Wheelers Oyster Bar doesn’t have to rely on its pretty pink exterior – the seafood pulls the punters in.
-If you’re not an oyster fan, JoJo’s, followed by The Twelve Taps – or pop into thoroughly unpretentious (and Michelin starred) pub The Sportsman.
+If you’re not an oyster fan, JoJo’s, followed by The Twelve Taps – or if you’re booking far enough ahead, score a table at the thoroughly unpretentious (and Michelin starred) pub The Sportsman.
+For pitch-perfect coffee and a slice of cake, try the house roast at Blueprint café, or the quaint Windy Corner Stores for a table in the sun.

 Birthplace of William Shakespeare, it’s safe to assume that this sweet little town is at least a little bit inspiring.
-The quaint town centre, with its thatched cottages, boasts not one but six ye olde places connected with the bard – his birthplace, Anne Hathaway’s cottage, their daughter Susanna’s house and his mother Mary Arden’s farm (both closed until 2022), his school and Holy Trinity Church, where he was baptised and buried beside Anne and various other relatives.
-If after all that you need a reprieve (Shakespeare invented that, by the way), you can take a rowing boat out along the canal, watch satisfying marble runs at this museum of mechanical art, and watch the bard’s work performed at one of Britain’s most prestigious theatres, the home of the RSC.
+The quaint town centre, with its thatched cottages, boasts not one but six ye olde places connected with the bard – his birthplace, Anne Hathaway’s cottage, their daughter Susanna’s house and his mother Mary Arden’s farm (both still closed, currently), his school and Holy Trinity Church, where he was baptised and buried beside Anne and various other relatives.
+If after all that you need a reprieve (Shakespeare’s word, by the way), you can take a rowing boat out along the canal, watch satisfying marble runs at this museum of mechanical art, and watch the bard’s work performed at one of Britain’s most prestigious theatres, the home of the RSC.

 How far are we talking?
 2hrs by car/train.